We have five factories and 19 years of experience in plant extracts

 G. Documentation and Traceability: Detailed records are kept throughout the extraction process.
 This documentation allows for traceability, which is important for quality assurance and regulatory compliance.

-H. Compliance with Regulations: The Stevia Extract must comply with all relevant food safety and quality regulations.
+H. Compliance with Regulations: The stevia extract must comply with all relevant food safety and quality regulations.
 This includes adhering to standards set by organizations such as the FDA, EU, and other regional authorities.

 I. Continuous Improvement: Quality control is an ongoing process.
-Feedback from consumers, as well as regular audits and reviews, help identify areas for improvement and ensure that the Stevia Extract remains of the highest quality.
+Feedback from consumers, as well as regular audits and reviews, help identify areas for improvement and ensure that the stevia extract remains of the highest quality.

-By implementing these quality control measures, producers can ensure that the Stevia Extract they produce is safe, effective, and meets the expectations of consumers and regulatory bodies alike.
+By implementing these quality control measures, producers can ensure that the stevia extract they produce is safe, effective, and meets the expectations of consumers and regulatory bodies alike.
 This commitment to quality is essential for the continued growth and success of the stevia industry.

 7. Storage and Preservation of Stevia Extract